 Zeeland is a somewhat small city located in the state of Michigan.
 With a population of 5,719 people and five constituent neighborhoods, Zeeland is the 185th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Zeeland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Zeeland is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Zeeland who work in office and administrative support (10.16%), sales jobs (9.77%), and management occupations (9.43%).
+Unlike some cities, Zeeland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Zeeland are a mix of both white- and blue-collar jobs.
+Overall, Zeeland is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Zeeland who work in office and administrative support (13.19%), sales jobs (9.82%), and healthcare suport services (8.25%).

-The per capita income in Zeeland in 2010 was $24,200, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $96,800 for a family of four.
+The per capita income in Zeeland in 2018 was $32,528, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $130,112 for a family of four.
 However, Zeeland contains both very wealthy and poor people as well.

 The most common language spoken in Zeeland is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Polish.